 The outcome of interest is the development of more encompassing private pensions, understood as the extension of occupational pension coverage either through collective self-regulation or through top-down government regulation.
 Although top-down government regulation to increase the coverage of occupational pensions may take many forms, including mandating that employers simply provide access to an occupational pension, or that they enroll employees into an occupational pension scheme by default, I count as ‘encompassing’ only those reforms which also mandate that employers make contributions to the occupational pension scheme that their employees are compulsorily or by default enrolled in.

 For each country-decade, I calibrate membership in the fuzzy-set ‘cases where private pensions have become significantly more encompassing’ or ‘encomp’ for short.
 To do this I draw on a range of government reports and secondary sources, and construct a four value fuzzy-set, the coding scheme for which is summarized in Table 1 below.

 In the absence of any regulation to extend private pension coverage, or where such regulation concerns only access and does not mandate an employer contribution, I allocate a fuzzy-set score of 0, and deem the case to be ‘fully out’ of the set of cases where private pensions have become significantly more encompassing.
 Cases where employer contributions have been extended to all or almost all of the workforce are counted as ‘fully in’ the set of cases where private pensions have become significantly more encompassing, and allocated a fuzzy-set score of 1, whether this extension results from collective agreements or from government regulation.
 Where access to an employer contribution falls significantly short of covering all of the workforce, whether due to compliance problems or because the extension of employer contributions is targeted to selected groups such as part-time workers or those on low incomes, I consider cases to be ‘more in than out’ of the set of cases where private pensions have become significantly more encompassing, and assign to them a fuzzy-set score of 0.67.
 Finally, where mandatory employer contributions have been extended only to a very small group of people, as in Switzerland in the 1990s, I assign a fuzzy-set membership score of 0.33, reflecting membership which is ‘more out than in’ the set of cases where private pensions have become significantly more encompassing.
+This four-value fuzzy-set may miss some subtle variations in the ‘encompassingness’ of private pensions.
+However it is as fine-grained as possible given the nature of the underlying data.
 The calibration of the outcome ‘encomp’ is explained in detail for each country-decade in Box 1 below.

 Box 1: Calibration of the outcome ‘encomp’